 Sometimes finding the solution is easy, but implementation becomes difficult, and it's not uncommon for a solution to create other problems.
 In some cases, the core problem is often broken into smaller ones.
 So, continuous improvement is necessary to address those subproblems.

 “Don’t try to eliminate all the problems since that is unlikely and you could work towards that goal for a lifetime!”

 -- The Toyota Way field Book

-Once the solutions become reality, it is wise to ensure the adjustments.
-Follow Genchi Genbutsu (actual place or actual thing) and observe the new process whether it is free from major problems or not.
-The responsibility issues play a bigger role in Action and improvement (or reflection activities).
+Once the solutions become a reality, it is wise to ensure the adjustments.
+Follow Genchi Genbutsu (an actual place or actual thing) and observe the new process, whether it is free from major problems or not.
+The responsibility issues play a more significant role in Action and improvement (or reflection activities).

-(Note: It’s not one person’s responsibility but rather the entire team has enough responsibility to take part in the product completion.)
+(Note: It's not one person's responsibility, but rather the entire team has enough trust to take part in the product completion.)

-Iteration retrospectives such stages where both the action with improvement occurs.
-The teams evaluate the process data (both prior and after), the improvement items, problems, root causes that goes to the next iteration team backlog.
-The product owner is responsible to refactoring, re-prioritizing the old and new backlog items.
+Iteration retrospectives such stages are the action, where improvement occurs.
+The teams evaluate the process data (both prior and after), the improvement items, problems, root causes that go to the next iteration team backlog.
+The product owner is responsible for refactoring, re-prioritizing the old and new backlog items.

-The “Adjust” phase of the cycle is there to encourage the relentless improvement at team levels.
+The "Adjust" phase of the cycle is there to encourage constant improvement at team levels.
 Some frustration may happen because of undesired results, but do not get panicked.
 This is the time to develop your leadership skills and change other’s behaviors to face the problems.